Documentation

 Wallet

-View wallet balances, active Spend Permissions, and audit events in one surface.
-Dashboard -> Wallet is the canonical location for external-to-embedded funding and embedded-to-external withdrawal flows.
+View wallet balances, active Spend Permissions, agent earnings, and audit events in one surface.
+Dashboard -> Wallet is the canonical location for Regular Wallet -> Smart Wallet funding, Smart Wallet -> Regular Wallet withdrawal, Smart Wallet-only permission management, and collecting profits from agent spender wallets.

 Analytics